Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/multinode_setup_zos.md

 ---
-    title: "Manage multi-node  "
+title: "Manage multi- node  "
-    linkTitle: "Manage multi-node"
+linkTitle: "Manage multi- node"
 weight: 250
----This section describes how to set up and manage your multi-node environment.
+--- This section describes how to set up and manage your multi- node environment.

 ## Start the Transfer CFT cluster